yegor256/blog/_posts/2016/aug/2016-08-15-what-is-wrong-object-oriented-programming.md

 {% picture /images/2016/08/swingers.jpg 0 Swingers (1996) by Doug Liman %}

+The list of quotes is sorted in chronological order, with the oldest on the top:

 <!-- 1989 -->
 <div class="clear"></div>
 {% badge /images/2016/08/edsger-dijkstra.jpg 100 %}